-Pressure is mounting for industry to do more to accommodate disabled passengers, including exploring the possibility of enabling them to stay in their own wheelchairs when they fly.
+Pressure is mounting for industry to do more to accommodate disabled passengers, including enabling them to stay in their own wheelchairs when they fly.
 Among the powerhouse individuals getting the word out about the so-called Flying Disabled campaign is “Rocket Girl” Mary Doyle, a wheelchair user, coach and disability awareness trainer.

 In the following interview with Runway Girl Network, Mary explains why she is passionate about the customer experience, inclusion, human potential and technology, and she brings us up to speed on the important work being done by Flying Disabled.

 Runway Girl Network: First, can you tell us a little about your background?
 I read that you have been a wheelchair user since the age of 13.
 What challenges did you face as a young woman and today?

 Mary Doyle: When I became a permanent wheelchair user, following a failed surgery to improve my walking due to Cerebral Palsy, it was extremely difficult for me to return to my previous life as a young person with independence.
 We lived in a maisonette, above a shop (lots of stairs, no lift), and I had to navigate a home environment which couldn’t accommodate a wheelchair with any ease.
 I also had to transfer to an accessible school (and I could no longer catch the bus).
 Consequently, when I left school, job searching was challenging as I often couldn’t attend interviews due to the office access, or use public transport to get to potential work places.
 My experience above is an example of the Medical Model of Disability.
 This is still an issue today, which is why campaigning for inclusive transport is still a high priority for me.

 RGN: You refer to yourself as “an old school analyst and programmer from the late 1980’s”.
 What attracted you to the software and telecoms industry?
 Was your employer supportive of you?
 Did you ever feel as if your disability stifled your career trajectory?